If you want to know what RedShelf is and how to use it, you came to the right site. Please read our full RedShelf review before signing up.

-A Chicago based Ed-Tech Company, RedShelf was founded in 2012 and has been one of the fastest-growing private businesses in the country.
+A Chicago-based Ed-Tech Company, RedShelf, was founded in 2012 and has been one of the country’s fastest-growing private businesses.
 Designed with students in mind, RedShelf is an online bookstore for textbooks.
 There is far more to RedShelf than just purchasing textbooks.
 The multiple features are designed for easier access and study tips for students.
 However, not everyone is a RedShelf fan.

 What is RedShelf?